October 1st, 2019

 Important!
-Not all processes are sequential but there are also return flows (marked in red)
+Not all processes are sequential.
+Return flows are marked in red.

-The first step is to clearly define the scope of the project through the Work Breakdown Structure (WBS), as well as identify the groups and individuals responsible for performing that scope through the Organization Breakdown Structure (OBS).
+The first step is to clearly define the scope of the project through the Work Breakdown Structure (WBS).
+We also need to identify the groups and individuals responsible for performing that scope through the Organization Breakdown Structure (OBS).

-At the intersection between the WBS and the OBS, we identify the Control Accounts (CAs) – control point where scope, schedule, budget and actual costs are integrated and compared with the earned value.
-It is usually assigned to a Control Account Manager (CAM).
+At the intersection between the WBS and the OBS, we identify the Control Accounts (CAs).
+This is the control point where we integrate scope, schedule, budget and compare with the earned value.
+This is typically assigned to a Control Account Manager (CAM).